gabeangeliniknoll/gabeangeliniknoll.github.io/docs/talks.md

 #### Upcoming in 2025

-* TBD.
+* Syntomic cohomology of regular ring spectra.
 Algebra/Topology Seminar, University of Copenhagen

 #### 2024